 Chat with the service people.
 Waiters and waitresses are some of the best local color you’ll find.

+Choose the right eatery.
 Cafe or outdoor dining is often attractive to single travelers; sitting alone with a book in a cafe isn’t as unusual as a table for one at a fancy restaurant.
+You can also opt for a counter seat or a seat at the bar.
+A restaurant booth can also provide some privacy.

-Bring reading materials.
+Bring reading material.
 If you start to feel uneasy sitting alone and staring down at your food, you can crack open a book, whip out your phone, or read a magazine.

 Eat well.
-Just because you’re alone and on the run doesn’t mean you shouldn’t take time for sit-down meals, a leisurely cup of coffee, or a decadent dessert.
+Just because you’re alone doesn’t mean you shouldn’t take time for sit-down meals, a leisurely cup of coffee, or a decadent dessert.

 The constant sensory input and vigilance of traveling alone can wear you down.
 If you feel your attention or your body flagging, don’t be afraid to back off your ambitious itinerary, slow the pace, and kick back for a bit.